malyga/Tools-for-crypto-Trading-Research/README.md

-# Trading-Instruments
+# Trading Instruments
-A variety of instruments to perform a trading research
+A variety of instruments to perform a (crypto) trading research.